yamerooo123/Fake-News-Detector/README.md

 How It Works:
 1. **Enter URL:** Users can input the URL of a news article they want to analyze.
 The app scrapes the text from the webpage and analyzes it for authenticity.

-2. **Preprocess the Text:** The app processes the text using a pre-trained tokenizer to convert it into sequences that deeplearing learning model can understand.
+2. **Preprocess the Text:** The app processes the text using a pre-trained tokenizer to convert it into sequences that deep learing learning model can understand.

 3. **Model Prediction:** The app runs the preprocessed text through a machine learning model to determine whether the article is likely fake.
 It displays the result as a percentage chance of being fake.